syseleven/grav-docs-metakube/pages/01.metakube/01.release-notes/default.en.md

 ### 2020-01-24

 * Kubernetes versions 1.15.9, 1.16.6 and 1.17.2 are now available.
-* We limited the Docker max log size to 100mb pro container.
+* We limited the Docker max log size to 100mb per container.

 #### 2020-01-17